openwallet-foundation/tac/docs/governance/security.md

 ### Team Members

-* Two volunteer developers from each OWF project will serve on the security team.
+* Three volunteer developers from each OWF project will serve on the security team.
 * Each volunteer will have a 12 month commitment to the security team.

 ### Responsibilities